-Working Remotely: A Complete Guide to the New Reality of 2020Reading time 12 minutes
+Working Remotely: A Complete Guide to the New Reality of 2021

 The COVID-19 pandemic turned virtually all technology professionals into remote workers.
 I’ve been a remote worker for quite some time, and I love working remotely, but in my case, the change was carefully planned.
 I had the support of my employer, the proper infrastructure was in place, and perhaps most important of all, I wanted to do it.

 Due to the havoc the novel coronavirus is causing around the globe, huge numbers of knowledge workers are being thrown into remote work all of sudden, with little preparation—or often, no prep at all.